Why We Work Dangerous Jobs

 We all yearn for a little more prestige in our lives.
-In other words it’s one of the many things that drives us.
-So it would come as no surprise that one of the motivating factors for dangerous work is an elevation of ourselves in our social standing.
-Before you argue that doctors and lawyers will always rule the air – have you ever spoken to a deep sea diver at a party?
+In other words, it’s one of the many things that drive us.
+So it would come as no surprise that one of the motivating factors for dangerous work and high-risk job is an elevation of ourselves in our social standing.
+Before you argue that doctors and lawyers will always rule the air – have you ever spoken to a deep-sea diver at a party?
 Or a mercenary just back from Afghanistan?
-Or someone who’s worked a season at the Mawson Station at the Antarctic?
+Or someone who’s worked a season at the Mawson Station in the Antarctic?
 People are drawn to those who live dangerously and sometimes, the thing that drives us is the desire to do something no one else can do.

 As a civil worker who’s spent the majority of his time with tier ones, Perfect is one of the safest construction companies I have had the pleasure of working for.
-Its one of the few that has no incongruence between what it says and what it does.
-Perfect continually strives for more training, less risk and an increased awareness of danger.
+It is one of the few that has no incongruence between what it says and what it does.
+Perfect continually strives for more training, less risk, and increased awareness of danger.
 Everyone feels comfortable about speaking up.
-There’s a pre-start for every machine, truck and task we do.
+There’s a pre-start for every machine, truck, and task we do.
 There’s a plethora of PPE at all times.
-Workers are provided hi vis uniforms.
+Workers are provided hi-vis uniforms.
 Supervisors ensure protocols are followed.
 Management is always at the end of the line.
 Above all, safety is number one.

 So when founder and director Mateusz Jedruszek embedded a safety message into the company branding in 2020 it wasn’t a flippant choice.
 It was a genuine stride towards a safer culture.
 Towards protecting the most valuable assets we have: our people.

 In short, dangerous jobs are disappearing.
 But not fast enough, meaning our children and grandchildren may have to face risks when they go to work.
-Their protection is paramount – its why we do what we do.
+Their protection is paramount – it is why we do what we do.
 So if there’s one phrase that sticks with you, remember: